 Madeleines have a lovely soft crumb.
 Here they are dipped in orange glaze and ready to serve.

 As I mentioned last year in my post on Easter Mini Simnel Cakes, my family has no favourite Easter dessert.
 Anything goes really, as our family has never had a traditional Easter sweet.
-I was thinking about what to make this year – something scandinavian with cardamom? or Italian Pastiera di Grano?
+I was thinking about what to make this year – something Scandinavian with cardamom? or Italian Pastiera di Grano?
 Just before Easter, our family was keeping up on the news about the fire at Notre Dame and reading about it’s lengthy history.
 I have very vivid memories of visiting Paris and Notre Dame Cathedral many years ago.
 It was hard not to reminisce about France.
-I don’t know about you, but a lot of my travel memories focus on food, so with France in our thoughts, I decided to bake something traditional from there.
+I don’t know about you, but a lot of my travel memories focus on food, so with France in our thoughts, I decided to bake french Orange Hazelnut Madeleines.

 Madeleines have been a popular cookie/cake in France since the 17th century and are synonymous with France, much like the Notre Dame Cathedral.
 There are many versions on the creation of madeleines.
 One popular story is that a young girl named Madeleine baked some cakes using her grandmother’s recipe, for the deposed and exiled King of Poland, Stanislas Leszczynska when he was living in Lorraine, France.
 He named them Madeleines and gave some to his daughter, Marie, who was married to Louis XV.
 She introduced them to the French court and before you knew it, everyone wanted them.
 There are other legends as well, but I like that one best.

 Regardless of who invented the original recipe, there is one person that made them popular for eternity: Marcel Proust.
 He wrote in his autobiographical novel ‘La Recherche du Temps Perdu” about eating a madeleine dipped in tea and the strong memories of his childhood that it evoked.